 ** In Charles Addams' cartoons, Thing ''is'' a creature, not just a hand -- in fact, he's a whole other ''human'' (or... something like one), usually peering at the Addamses from some vantage point or another.
 What was unique about him here was that you never fully saw him -- he was almost completely obscured by something, or silhouetted, or what have you.
 Charles Addams originally wanted to make him a disembodied ''head'' for the television series.

 * In the second movie, Gomez tells Debbie that they 'of course they have cable'.
 This is because after being evicted from their house in the first movie, Gomez became addicted to daytime television shows.

-** It could be to get horror films and watch documentaries on serial killers.
-Just because they have cable doesn't mean they watch daytime television.
+** It could also be to get horror films and watch documentaries on serial killers.

 * The reason the Addams act the way they do and seem to kill people with no guilt?
 The Addams as a whole all have NighInvulnerability and other powers and assume that others do too.

 * Wednesday's blunt answer to the kid using the DeliveryStork tale: As the eldest, Wednesday has had a front-row seat to parents that ''cannot'' keep their hands off one another.
 She's probably glad she ''only'' has two brothers.
 Plus, Morticia and Gomez don't excessively shelter or fib to the kids, so they probably told Wednesday the blunt truth (albeit, with more tact) when Pugsley came into the picture.

 * In Addams Family Values, Pubert is born with a mustache like his father Gomez.
 An episode of the original television show had Gomez mention that he was born with his mustache.
 Remembering this helps make better sense of this if a mustache is intended to be a proud trait of the Addams Family.